Compare DVI vs HDMI Connections

 HDMI vs DVI | Monitor Connections | DVI-I vs DVI-D | What are DisplayPorts

-What is HDMI? – HDMI stands for High-Definition Multimedia Interface and it is a digital audio & video standard that is capable of handling uncompressed digital data.
+HDMI stands for High-Definition Multimedia Interface.
+It is a digital audio & video standard that is capable of handling uncompressed digital data.
 HDMI can transmit both digital video and Dolby Digital and DTS digital audio in a single cable.
-This type of connection was made to be used primarily with televisions not computers.
+This type of connection is made more for televisions moreso than computers.

 However, if you have a multiple screen computer such as a QuadStation system, HDMI is not the best choice for connecting monitors.
 The best way to connect is to use video cards and monitors with the same type of ports.
 This allows a direct, straight through connection from DisplayPort (on the video card) to DisplayPort (on your monitors) for example.
 Again HDMI is really for connecting a television, DisplayPort and DVI are best for computer monitors.